TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 hold your horses

+lecz większość śpi nadal przez sen się uśmiecha a ten kto się zbudzi nie wierzy w przebudzenie

+Chciwość oślepiła podejrzliwość i została naiwność

+it's not about the money, it's about sending a message

+"The world is changed by your example not your opinion."

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.